Answers to the most-asked questions about our fellowship

 + Is there a minimum English Requirement for the Non-Residential Fellows?

-Yes, this will be the same as the Residential Fellows; standard according to the LSE’s English Requirement guidance.
+Yes.
+The requirement is the same as that for Residential Fellows; standard according to the LSE’s English Requirement guidance .

 + Are there any exceptions to the English Language requirement?